ansys/pyansys-sound/doc/source/api/index.rst

 API reference
 =============

-This section describes the public classes, methods, and attributes of the PyDPF Sound API.
+This section describes the public classes, methods, and attributes of the PyAnsys Sound API.

-.. module:: ansys.dpf.sound
+.. module:: ansys.sound.core

 .. toctree::
     :maxdepth: 2